 Theresa obtained her BMus degree at The South African College of Music, UCT, majoring in Piano Performance under Prof Francois du Toit and Mr Jose Dias and Music Theory under Prof Hendrik Hofmeyr.
-She has also completed courses in Piano Teaching Method and Chamber Music.
+She has also completed courses in Chamber Music under Prof Albie van Schalkwyk, Kodály teaching method under James Cuskelly (Australia) and Piano Teaching Method under Dr Justin Krawitz.
+Since graduating, Theresa has continued her piano studies privately with Emeritus Prof Albie van Schalkwyk as she believes it is important to keep advancing her level of playing.

 A 20-30 assessment lesson is available for all potential private students free-of-charge.
 This provides an opportunity to consider the best lesson options for the individual student, and also for the student to decide whether s/he wishes to take regular lessons.
 This session does not bind the student to any obligation to continue with lessons.